DeepakKumarKhatri/Deepak/README.md

-- 👋 Hi, I’m @DeepakKumarKhatri currently a first year Enthaustic student
+- 👋 Hi, I’m @DeepakKumarKhatri currently a first year computer science student
 - 👀 I’m interested in Open source projects related to core Python
 - 🌱 I’m currently trying to allow myself to break out from my box and think of uncommon innovative ideas to solve Real-World Problems.
 - 💞️ I’m looking to collaborate on Open source projects for absolute begineers